Note: From 1 July 2013 individuals have 12 months after the relevant income year (1.1.I.75) to lodge a past period claim for that income year.

 Prior to the 2012-13 financial year individuals had an extended lodgement time of 24 months to lodge these claims.

 The claim lodgement timeframe may be extended in special circumstances.

 There are 3 main types of claims for FTB:

-A claim for FTB can include any combination of these claim types, but separate claim forms do not have to be lodged, provided the applicant has provided all the necessary information in the claim to make the determination for each type of claim and the claim relates to one financial year.
+A claim for FTB can include any combination of these claim types, but separate claim forms do not have to be lodged, provided the individual has provided all the necessary information in the claim to make the determination for each type of claim and the claim relates to one financial year.

 Policy reference: FA Guide 22.214.171.124 Change in Non-Income Related Circumstances